mvilucchio/superporchetta.github.io/_posts/2020-06-18-black-matlab-graphs.md

 set(t, 'Color', [0.8 0.8 0.8]);
 {% endhighlight %}

 To make it easier to use one can encode it in an handy MatLab function.
-To see this function and other ones I regularly use one can check my GitHub Repo with MatLab functions.
+It is just a fact of getting the right handels and then changing the respective paramethers.